trustgraph/trustgraph-holochain/README.next.md

 - public viewable or private viewable
 - private viewing is by invite code/cap tokent
 - has an underlying DHT
+  - or two: 1 for read, one for write ?

 Rollups